U.N. Security Council OKs thousands more South Sudan peacekeepers

 Violence erupted in South Sudan's capital Juba on December 15 and has spread to oil-producing regions and beyond, dividing the two-year-old land-locked country along ethnic lines.
 Some 45,000 civilians were seeking protection at U.N. bases.

+The additional troops and police will help reinforce the U.N. bases in a bid to protect the civilians sheltering there.
+In the past week two U.N. peacekeepers and an International Labor Organization employee were killed, and on Tuesday three U.N. personnel were injured in Bor in Jonglei state, Ban said.

+"Even with additional capabilities, we will not be able to protect every civilian in need in South Sudan," Ban told the council after the vote.
+"Whatever the differences, nothing can justify the violence that has engulfed their young nation."

-South Sudan seceded from Sudan in 2011 under a peace deal to end decades of war in what was Africa's biggest state.
+South Sudan, with a population of 10.8 million, seceded from Sudan in 2011 under a peace deal to end decades of war in what was formerly Africa's biggest state.

 Ban has said the additional 5,500 peacekeeping troops and 423 police would be drawn from nearby U.N. and African Union missions in Democratic Republic of Congo, Ivory Coast, Liberia, and the Sudanese regions of Darfur and Abyei.

-Ban told the council that five infantry battalions, three attack helicopters, three utility helicopters, one C-130 military transport aircraft and three police units were needed to bolster the U.N. mission in South Sudan.
+Ban told the council that five infantry battalions, three attack helicopters, three utility helicopters, one C-130 military transport aircraft and three police units were needed to bolster the U.N. mission in South Sudan, known as UNMISS.

 The resolution adopted by the Security Council asked Ban to initially report back in 15 days on the situation in South Sudan and then every 30 days.
 The U.N. mission currently has some 6,700 troops and 670 police on the ground.